How BSC Designer stands among other automation tools for the Balanced Scorecard and Strategy Execution.

 If you are interested, you can download an Excel file that I’ve used for calculations and play with it using your own data.

-In theory, web-based products are supposed to give a company a flexible and scalable architecture for their strategy execution.
+In theory, web-based products are supposed to give a company a flexible and scalable architecture for their strategy execution (and that’s what we can confirm by learning the history of software).
 In real practice the picture is a little bit more complicated:

 - Web-based BSC products are not as powerful (yet) as native Windows applications, especially when we check strategy map functionality;